gititGoro/Pythia/documentation/whitepaper.md

 # Bounty Auctions
 Since oracles need to be compensated for the time and gas they spend supplying data, consumers of data can offer bounties per epoch (denominated in ether or an ERC20 token).
 If an oracle supplies data for the duration of the epoch and is not contested in the judicial overview system then they may withdraw the bounty reward.
 If more than 1 consumer offers a bounty, the value is simply added to the jackpot.

-# Feed Bounties - consumer economics
+# Feed Bounties and Consumer Economics
 Certain feeds may be so important that communities of consumers arise who essentially crowdfund bounties, ensuring the continued integrity of a feed.
 In other cases, one consumer may have such a strong need to ensure integrity that all bounties are supplied by them.
 Other consumers may then simply free ride off of the integrity established by the sole donor consumer.
 The value and supply of bounties of a feed will therefore be directly proportional to its popularity.
 The use of the passive oracle model means that one feed can supply 1000s of smart contracts.
 A feed such as ETHUSD will be so well funded that many smart contract designers will be able to treat it as a permanent source of free information.
 The average cost of a feed therefore decreases with the number of consumers.
 Contrast this with an active oracle system where each reliant smart contract has to provide incentive to be activated.
 The average cost is constant in this case.
 The blockchain bloat in the active oracle model is a function of the number of consumers but is invariant with use in Pythia.
 For popular feeds, the effect of Pythia will be to drive down the cost of consuming data and will reduce the redundancy of repeated data on the blockchain.